Monday, 21 December, 2015

 The flight to China was pretty normal, so we’ll skip that one.

-Shanghai to Frankfurt came with a few gems though, so we’ll start there.
-The German airport is where the real party ball of mental occurred – but, let’s keep things moving in chronological order.
+Shanghai to Frankfurt came with a few gems though, so let’s start there.
+The German airport is where the real party ball of crazy occurred – but, let’s keep things moving in chronological order.

 I got up in the middle of the night to pee, which took longer than you’d hope due to the lady in front faffing about forever – or taking a big poo – whichever you prefer.
 Once I was done, and now annoyingly fully awake, I went back to my seat – only I couldn’t find it.
 It was dark and every seat was occupied.
 I was, as you can imagine, very confused.